joannembl/joannembl/README.md

 - 👋 Hi, I’m Jo-anne(@joannembl)
 - 👀 I’m interested in building applications and websites
-- 🌱 I’m currently learning React.js/React-Redux
+- 🌱 I’m currently learning about Github Actions
 - 📫 You can reach me at https://www.linkedin.com/in/jo-anne-mae-liberato-84920123b/

 <!---